exams required to studymin uk

 Score Superseding

-• IELTS/GMAT: Most unis take your latest score, but Oxford may consider all attempts for consistency.
+• IELTS/GMAT: Most universities take your latest or highest single score, though elite institutions like Oxford may review all previous attempts to check for academic consistency.

 Preparation for Second Attempts